Worst Ebola outbreak on record tests global response

 United States issues stricter guidelines for health workers treating Ebola victims.
 No skin or hair exposed.

+Cuba sends 53 doctors and nurses to Liberia and another 38 to Guinea on a mission to treat Ebola patients, the second group of volunteers from that country.

+U.S. announces that starting Oct.
+22 all travelers to the United States from Liberia, Sierra Leone and Guinea must fly into one of five designated airports for enhanced screening.

 Oct.
-21: Medicins Sans Frontieres says will start trials of experimental Ebola drugs at its treatment centers in West Africa next month.

-Cuba sends 53 doctors and nurses to Liberia and 38 to Guinea to treat Ebola patients, the second group from that country.

-U.S. says as of Oct.
-22 travelers to the United States from Liberia, Sierra Leone and Guinea must fly into one of five designated airports for enhanced screening.
+22- United States says will monitor for 21 days anyone entering the country from the three nations at the center of the epidemic.

+NBC freelance cameraman, Ashoka Mukpo, is declared free of the virus and leaves hospital in Nebraska.

+New York and New Jersey order the quarantine of all medical workers returning from Ebola-hit West African countries, including a nurse, Kaci Hickox, who tests negative and is not released until two days later.

+Illinois orders the quarantine of all high-risk travelers returning from Ebola-hit West African countries.

+Australia becomes the first developed country to shut its borders to the areas hardest hit by Ebola.
+Bans visas for citizens of Sierra Leone, Liberia and Guinea.

 Oct.
-22: United States will monitor for 21 days anyone entering the country from three nations at center of epidemic.

-NBC freelance cameraman, Ashoka Mukpo, is declared free of Ebola; leaves hospital in Nebraska.

-New York and New Jersey order the quarantine of all medical workers returning from Ebola-hit West Africa countries.
-Nurse Kaci Hickox tests negative and is quarantined, under protest, for two days in New Jersey.
-She goes to Maine, where she is ordered isolated in her home.
-She challenges that order.

-Illinois orders the quarantine of all high-risk travelers returning from Ebola-hit West Africa countries.

-Australia becomes first developed country to shut its borders to areas hardest hit by Ebola; bans visas for citizens of Sierra Leone, Liberia and Guinea.

-Oct.
-28: Dallas nurse Vinson is free of Ebola; leaves Emory University Hospital.
+28-Dallas nurse Amber Vinson is free of Ebola and leaves Emory University Hospital.

 Quarantine-like monitoring expanded to all U.S. military personnel returning from Ebola relief efforts in West Africa.